How to Use Multi Jet Fusion for Functional 3D-Printed Parts

 How MJF is Different

 - Resolution: MJF prints in layers 80 microns thick, and boasts a minimum feature size of 0.020 in.
 (0.5mm).
 This is finer than the 0.75mm produced with SLS, but MJF-produced part details are a bit more variable at this size range, with expected tolerances of +/-0.25m +/- 0.002mm/mm vs. +/-0.2mm +/- 0.002mm/mm for SLS.
 Be aware that these tolerances will vary depending on part size and geometry, so pay particular attention on designs that require tight clearance such as housings or multiple mating parts in an assembly.

 - Part Size: At 284mm by 380mm by 380mm, MJF’s maximum build envelope is a bit smaller than the 676mm by 367mm by 564mm size available with SLS.
 This means the maximum dimensions of any individual MJF-generated part cannot exceed 264mm by 343mm by 348mm, although this is plenty big for many 3D-printed parts.

-- Materials: Because MJF currently prints only unfilled Nylon 12 (PA12), SLS has a slight edge in terms of available materials and colours (for now).
+- Materials: Because MJF currently prints only unfilled Nylon 12 (PA12) and UltrasintTM TPU-01, SLS has a slight edge in terms of available materials and colours (for now).
 However, Nylon 12 provides a breadth of mechanical or thermal properties that are often required of functional parts and in end-use applications.
 If cosmetics are important we recommend a light bead blast for parts made with either MJF or SLS.

 At a Glance: MJF vs. SLS